smartcontractkit/chainlink-sui/documentation/relayer/pointer-tags-in-cr.md

 - Only works with objects owned by the contract package
 - Requires objects to exist and be accessible via `ReadOwnedObjects`
+- Pointer types must be pre-registered in `common.PointerConfigs` before use
-- All PointerTag fields (Module, PointerName, FieldName, DerivationKey) must be correctly specified
+- The PointerTag's Module, PointerName, and DerivationKey must be correctly specified
-- Field names must match exactly between the tag and the actual object structure
+- Field names in the registry must match the actual on-chain object structure exactly